 “Did you have the house blessed?”
 I asked, dumbly.

 “Michael,” Laura demanded, “He did the best he could.
-Lilith was, well, upset that we had him come, and she gave him a hard time.”
+Lilith was really upset that we had him to the house and she gave him a hard time.”

 “A doctor?
 Or psychiatrist?”
-I asked, feeling like a total jerk, but, you know, it was a child we were talking about.
+I asked, feeling like a total jerk, but it was a child we were talking about.

-“It’s not just a story, we need help,” Laura said.
-“Since you are a ghost hunter we thought that maybe you might have connections.
-I saw on television that some of the ghost hunting teams have their own demonologists that they call in for certain investigations.”
+“It’s not just a story, we need help,” Laura pleaded.
+“Since you’re a ghost hunter we thought that you might have connections.
+I saw on television that some of the ghost hunting teams have their own demonologists they call in for certain investigations.”

 “No, I am just -” I began.

-“We had an investigation team come in, but they just made things worse.
-They were inexperienced, and I think they may have invited more activity in by interacting with whatever is in our home.
+“We had an investigation team come in, but they only made things worse.
+I think they were inexperienced, and I think they may have invited more activity in by interacting with whatever is in our home.
 None of us are sleeping.
 I -”

 “Laura, wait, I am a writer.
 I’m not -”

 “I convinced Michael to meet with you.
-After the last group, the voices are so much worse.
-But I convinced him because your post in the library was so, local.
+After the ghost hunting group, Lilith says the voices at night are so much worse.
+But I convinced him to come with me because your post in the library was so, local.
 So, simple.”